Somoza family: Luis Somoza Debayle

 Luis Somoza Debayle (18 November 1922 – 13 April 1967) was the eldest son of Anastasio Somoza García.
 He was born in León, Nicaragua and received an American education at Saint Leo College Prep School, La Salle Military Academy and Louisiana State University.
 He became a captain in the National Guard by the age of eighteen and entered Congress by 1950.
 By 1956 he became the President of Congress, constitutionally empowering him to fill the Presidency in the instance of an unexpected vacancy.
-Upon his father’s assassination in 1956, Luis Somoza Debayle became the Acting President of Nicaragua.
-He was formally elected into presidency through fraudulent elections in 1957, making him the 26th President of Nicaragua.
+Upon his father's assassination in 1956, Luis Somoza Debayle became the Acting President of Nicaragua.
+He was formally elected to the presidency through fraudulent elections in 1957, making him the 26th President of Nicaragua.

-Luis Somoza Debayle’s presidential term made attempts at modernisation and political liberalisation.
+Luis Somoza Debayle's presidential term made attempts at modernisation and political liberalisation.
 In 1959, he restored the constitutional ban on immediate re-election and presidential succession by relatives.
 This prevented his younger brother, Anastasio Somoza Debayle, from running in the 1963 presidential election.
 In 1960, Nicaragua established the Central American Common Market alongside El Salvador, Guatemala and Honduras.
-This improved Nicaragua’s Central American relations and led to rapid growth of the Nicaraguan economy.
-Luis maintained his father’s favourability to the United States.
-Luis' government condemned the Cuban Revolution and played a leading role in the failed Bay of Pigs invasion in 1961.
+This improved Nicaragua's Central American relations and led to rapid growth of the Nicaraguan economy.
+Luis maintained his father's favourability to the United States.
+Luis' government condemned the Cuban Revolution and played a leading role in the failed Bay of Pigs Invasion in 1961.
 He put in place numerous socio-economic reforms in public housing, education, social security and agrarian reform, closely coinciding with the United States’ Alliance for Progress initiative.
 While these policies created jobs, they further enriched the privileged and had limited benefit for impoverished Nicaraguans.

-Luis Somoza Debayle’s presidential term ended in 1963.
+Luis Somoza Debayle's presidential term ended in 1963.
 Between 1963 and 1967, he ruled through puppet presidents.
-René Shick Guitérrez won the 1963 presidential election and ruled until his death in 1966.
-He was succeeded by Lorenzo Guerrero Guitérrez.
+René Schick won the 1963 presidential election and ruled until his death in 1966.
+He was succeeded by Lorenzo Guerrero.
 Luis Somoza Debayle died of a heart attack in 1967.